nearst/laconia/packages/laconia-invoke/README.md

 ```

 `laconia-invoke` will scan all environment variables that start with LACONIA_INVOKE and
-injects the `invoke` instances to `LaconiaContext`.
+inject the `invoke` instances to `LaconiaContext`.
 The name of the instances will be extracted from the environment variable name, then
 converted to camel case.
-What you'll get in your `LaconiaContext` from the above configuration will be
+The instance you'll get in your `LaconiaContext` from the above configuration will be
 `variableName`.

 Example usage: